Benefits of the Cleavers Plant: A Spring Herb for Health

 Cleavers is an amazing lymph mover

 All those lymph vessels and capillaries help to drain fluids from areas of the body where they need to be moved and usher them through the kidneys and out of the body.
 During this process, the fluid flows through lymph nodes, filtering out debris and pathogens on their way.
 Think of this system like a sewer system.
 You definitely don’t want a clogged sewer system.
-A clogged, dry or slow moving lymphatic system means all systems in the body are compromised by the lack of movement in this important system.
+A clogged, dry, or slow-moving lymphatic system means all systems in the body are compromised by the lack of movement in this important system.
 As this fluid is being moved and filtered, the lymphatic system jumps in to help kickstart the immune system response when a pathogen or bug enters the body.

 • Cleavers can help support the urinary tract, especially for someone experiencing a urinary tract infection.